Sweet Potato Souffle

 Instructions

 1. Preheat the oven to 400 degrees.
 Cut the sweet potatoes in half and place them on a foil lined baking sheet, flesh side down.
-Roast for 35-40 minutes or until the insides of the potato are tender.
+Roast for 35-40 minutes or until the inside of the potato is tender.
 Remove the potatoes from the oven, let cool enough to handle and then scoop the flesh into a large mixing bowl.
 Turn the oven down to 350 degrees.

-2. Add both sugars, eggs, cream, butter, vanilla and salt to the bowl with the sweet potatoes.
+2. Add both sugars, (1/4 cup both white and brown sugar) eggs, cream, butter, vanilla, and salt to the bowl with the sweet potatoes.
 Use a hand mixer to whip the potato filling until light and fluffy.

-3. Pour the potato filling into a 1 1/2 quart baking dish, similar in size to the oval one that we’re using here.
-A dish with more surface area holds the streusel topping better than an 8″ x 8″ dish.
+3. Pour the potato filling into a 1 1/2 quart baking dish.
+A dish with more surface area holds the streusel topping better than an 8″ x 8″ dish, or you can use less of the streusel topping.

-4. Place the ingredients for the topping into a small bowl and mix together with a fork until blended.
-The topping should look like coarse sand once the butter in incorporated into the sugar and flour.
+4. Add the ingredients for the brown sugar and nut topping into a small bowl and mix together with a fork until blended.
+The topping should look like coarse sand once the butter is incorporated into the sugar and flour.

 5. Pour the topping onto the sweet potato filling, smoothing out into an even layer.
 Bake the souffle at 350 degrees for 40-45 minutes until the filling is set and the topping is browned.
-You can broil the souffle for 2-3 minutes to crisp up the topping even further if desired.
+You can broil the souffle for 2-3 minutes to crisp up the topping even further if desired, just watch that the nuts don’t burn.

 Recipe Notes